True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 In 2005, Lake Criminal Judge Clarence Murray re-sentenced Rouster to 60 years in prison.
 He received day-for-day credit for time he had already served in prison.

-According to the Indiana Department of Correction's website, Rouster, 47, was released from prison earlier this year.
+According to the Indiana Department of Correction's website, Rouster, 47, was released from prison in 2016.
 He is being supervised by the Gary Parole District.

 Williams also was eventually freed from death row after his case garnered national attention.
 In an unprecedented move, former Gov. Joe Kernan granted Williams clemency a week before he was scheduled to die.